alexanian/socratic-form-microscopy/_posts/2019-04-13-book-review-the-horse-the-wheel-and-language.md

 It would be very odd for an additional syllable to be added in an area where tongue movements aren't particularly hard, or a syllable to be removed from a word that is typically enunciated.
 Above all, these changes are regular because they rely on predictable laziness.

 Changes tend to happen to many words at once.
 When people began to hear the Proto-French tsentum (root of cent, the French word for 100) as different from the Latin kentum, they had to make a decision about how exactly it would be pronounced.
 They chose a soft-c, a sound Latin lacks, but that is easier to say.
-This change got carried over to every ts-, c-, or k-, that had previously made the same sound as kentum/tsentum, except those before a back vowel (like "o"), presumably because a soft sound there is actually harder to say <a id="hwl-top-2" href="#hwl-bot-2">[2]</a>.
+This change got carried over to every ts-, c-, or k-, that had previously made the same sound as kentum/tsentum, except those before a back vowel (like "o"), presumably because a soft sound there is actually harder to say[^2].

 There's one final type of change that Anthony mentions: analogy.
 This is where a grammatical rule used in a single place (e.g. pluralization with -s or -es) is expanded to encompass many more words or cases (most English nouns were originally pluralized with other suffixes, or with stem changes like "geese"; it was only later that people decided -s and -es would be the general markers of plural nouns).